kvvloten/ansible_modules_and_plugins/README.md

     samba_password: "{{ samba_password }}"
 ```

-Manage records in a zone in samba-dns
+Manage records in a zone in samba-dns (IPv6 not implemented)

 ```ansible
 -  samba_dns_record: